labintsev/ladd-and-weights/paper_en.md

 ![Image size distribution](doc/1.png)

-Most images have from 2 to 4 boxes.
-But some images has about 100 objects.
+Most images have from 2 to 4 boxes, but some has about 100 objects.
 Also, dataset has 57 images without people, only background.
 Box numbers distribution is on the picture.

 ![Box numbers distribution](doc/2.png)